chaconnewu/awesome-augmented/original_awesomes/vim-galore.md

     options it provides.
 Sometimes, additional sections for omni completion (`:h ft-php-omni`) or filetype plugins (`:h ft-tex-plugin`) are available.

-Also a link to the user documentation (which describes certain commands more from a user perspective and less detailed) will be mentioned at the top of help pages if they are available.
+Also, a link to the user documentation (which describes certain commands more from a user perspective and less detailed) will be mentioned at the top of help pages if they are available.
 So `:h pattern.txt` mentions the user guide topics `:h 03.9` and `:h usr_27`.

-#### Getting help online
+## Getting help online

 If you have an issue you can't resolve or are in need of general guidance, see the [vim_use](https://groups.google.com/forum/#!forum/vim_use) mailing list.